Les Rencontres d’Arles 2024

 PARIBARTANA MOHANTY

-A Fate’s Brief Memoir, Arles 2024
+© Ana Malnar: Paribartana Mohanty, A Fate’s Brief Memoir, Arles 2024

-A Fate’s Brief Memoir, Arles 2024
+© Ana Malnar: Paribartana Mohanty, A Fate’s Brief Memoir, Arles 2024

 RAJESH VORA

 Born in 1954 in Rajkot, India, and living in Mumbai, Rajesh Vora has been photographing for over 30 years, including 15 years spent as a photographer for COLORS magazine.
-His interest is primarily focused on the environment and disappearing habits, which is perfectly shown in his series Everyday Baroque, exhibited for the first time in 2016 at PHOTOINK (New Delhi), and later on reconceived as Everyday Moments in 2022 for Surrey Art Gallery in Canada.
+His interest is primarily focused on the environment and disappearing habits, which is perfectly shown in his series Everyday Baroque, exhibited for the first time in 2016 at PHOTOINK (New Delhi), and later on reconcieved as Everyday Moments in 2022 for Surrey Art Gallery in Canada.
 The series showcases the unique Punjabi tradition of adorning homes with sculptural water tanks, airplanes and soccer players.
-These images of playful, idiosyncratic sculptures characterize the landscapes across hundreds of Punjabi villages.
+These images of playful, idiosyncratic sculptures caracterize the landscapes across hundreds of Punjabi villages.

 RANDA MIRZA